The Butterfly

 Quotes to be Used

-These lines from “The Butterfly” are useful to quote while talking about the people living far from the blessings of natural world.
+These lines from “The Butterfly” are useful to quote while talking about the people living far from the blessings of the natural world.

 “Only I never saw another butterfly.